 New Crime for leaving the scene after injuring a utility employee - SB 102 by Sen. Diaz de la Portilla and HB 183 by Rep. Nelson would create a second-degree felony for a driver who leaves the scene of an accident that causes an injury to utility personnel and others working on facilities along the road.
 The bill would create a first-degree felony for a driver who leaves the scene of an accident resulting in the death of utility personnel (and others) working on facilities along the roadside.
 SB 1312 by Sen. Evers and HB 1159 by Rep. Dudley would create second-degree and first-degree misdemeanors, respectively, for the same crimes.

-SB 102 has one remaining committee stop and HB 183 passed out of its second committee.
+SB 102 passed out of its last committee and is ready for the floor and HB 183 passed out of its second committee.

 Cyber Security - SB 364 by Sen. Brandes and HB 641 by Rep. La Rosa would create a third-degree felony for anyone who knowingly, willingly and without authorization gains access to a public utility's computer systems.
 Further, the bill would create a second-degree felony for a perpetrator who, after gaining access, tampers with the computer system either by physical or electronic means.
-HB 641 passed out of its first committee and SB 364 passed out of its second committee.
+Both bills have one committee stop remaining.